 How to Get to Nagasaki

 Using the Japan Rail (JR) pass?
 This will be the perfect opportunity to use the JR pass as you travel across Japan.
 We love riding the shinkansen high-speed train since it’s convenient and has comfortable seats.
 You can purchase a wide-area JR pass with access throughout the entire country.
 You can use a JR Kyushu pass for the Kyushu area but shinkansen usage is limited.
-Either are recommended depending on how much time you’ll spend traveling.
+Either option is recommended depending on how much time you’ll spend traveling.

 From Fukuoka to Nagasaki